Galope-Jhean/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-a simple tic tac toe game
+Welcome!
+This is a simple tic tac toe game made with C++ </br>

-I still am working to add other features
-I can't seem to make draw work
+This game features a reset button and only supports 2 player mode